HenningThiemann/expiry-alerter/README.md

 - **Customer Management**: Create, update, and delete customers with unique MS Teams webhook URLs
 - **Secret/License Tracking**: Track expiry dates for secrets and licenses per customer
-- **MS Teams Notifications**: Automatic webhook notifications to MS Teams when secrets are within 2 weeks of expiry
+- **Automatic Daily Notifications**: Automatic webhook notifications sent daily at 12:00 PM CET to MS Teams when secrets are within 2 weeks of expiry
+- **Manual Notifications**: Option to manually trigger notifications via the dashboard
 - **Material Design UI**: Modern, responsive interface using Material-UI
 - **PostgreSQL Database**: Persistent storage with Prisma ORM

+## Automatic Notifications

+The application automatically sends notifications daily at 12:00 PM (CET) for all secrets expiring within the next 2 weeks.

+- Notifications continue daily until the secret is either deleted or the expiry date is more than 2 weeks away
+- No configuration needed - notifications start automatically when the application starts
+- Manual notifications can also be triggered via the "Send Notifications Now" button on the dashboard

 ## Getting Started